Mbazlami/Data_Science_Code_examples/README.md

 # Data_Science_Projects
 A brief overview of the coding capabilities in the area of machine learning

+---
+# Python
+---
+A brief overview of the coding capabilities in the area of machine learning

 # [Forest fire prediction regression problem](https://github.com/Mbazlami/forest-fire-prediction-)
 - Exploratory data anlayis on forest fire data for Montisenho park
 - Standaridize data to accomodate features that are heavily weighted by their units